 Strictly speaking, jeans are not business casual attire for men, BUT, it really depends on your workplace.
 Start-ups and smaller companies are less likely to have rigid rules.
-It is a better idea to choose chinos (our non-iron variety will guarantee you stay smart) or tailored trousers.
-There is no reason to choose a pair that look just like your suit trousers – have a play around with colour or texture.
+It is a better idea to choose chinos (our non-iron variety will guarantee you stay smart) or tailored pants.
+There is no reason to choose a pair that look just like your suit pants – have a play around with colour or texture.
 If you decide that jeans are the only trews for you then choose a darker coloured pair, make sure they fit you properly and are free from grubby marks or stains.

 Put the Feelers Out

 Congratulations, you’ve made it to the second stage!
 Here we learn about colour and opting for the not-so-obvious choice.